fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

   </tr>
 </table>

->  It is not necessary that you assign values for all parameters during initialization.
-The order of parameters, however, needs to be preserved.
-Also, you need to make sure that all of these parameters have been assigned values using the constructor, the `Chart` class methods, or the `Render()` method before you run the application.
-If not, either the chart will not render at all or it will not render the way you want it to. </p>
+>  It is not necessary to assign values for all parameters during initialization.
+However, keep in mind the following:

+* The order of parameters, needs to be preserved.
+* Make sure that all of these parameters have been assigned values using the constructor, the `Chart` class methods, or the `Render()` method before running the application.
+* If not, either the chart will not render at all or it will not render the way you want it to. </p>

 ## Create your first gauge